valdree/valdree/README.md

 I’m currently learning **Networking**

 I'm a IT Support.
 I college student in Faculty of Technology Information from Satya Wacana Christian University, Indonesia.
-I love to learn about how things work and try new tools and technologies.
+I love to learn about how things work and try new tools and technologies, and i want to continue to learn related to technological developments in this world and i hope to create something useful for others.

 ---